Rise (instrumental)

 "Rise" is an instrumental written by Andy Armer and Randy 'Badazz' Alpert, first recorded in 1979 by trumpeter Herb Alpert.
 Released as a single from Alpert's solo album Rise, the song reached #1 on the Billboard charts.
 It is the instrumental sample for The Notorious B.I.G. hit "Hypnotize".

 Background

 "Rise" was written by Herb Alpert's nephew Randy, in collaboration with Andy Armer.
 The A&R representative at A&M Records, Chip Cohen, knew Randy Alpert was into funk and disco music.
 He asked Randy to rework Tijuana Brass hits as funk tracks.
 Herb Alpert recalls, "I think we started by playing ‘A Taste of Honey’ or ‘Tijuana Taxi'.
 And it just felt like the wrong approach.
 I didn’t feel comfortable playing that way."

 As Alpert and Armer were working on Cohen's assignment, they decided to write an original song for Herb as well.
 The result was "Rise".
-The song was originally upbeat, but Herb Alpert suggesting slowing it down.
-Randy reduced the tempo from 120 beats per minute to 100, and the track started to feel appropriately funky.
+“Rise” was originally recorded as an uptempo dance number, however, while recording the master at A&M studios, the drummer on the session, Steve Schaeffer, strongly suggested that Herb and Randy try slowing the tempo down to 100bpm.
+As Tom Breihan would write later in Stereogum, "Maybe that idea — making 'Rise' into something disco-adjacent, rather than straight disco — allowed the song to thrive in the late-1979 days when the disco backlash was taking shape."